Viscous heat backflow and temperature resonances in extreme thermal conductors: Comparison between viscous, inviscid, and diffusive relaxations

 \subsection{Inviscid (DPLE) relaxation}

 In this section we discuss how the thermal viscosity affects temperature oscillations.
-Fig.~\ref{fig:figDPLE} shows that solving the viscous heat equations in the inviscid limit ($\mu=0$)---which is analytically equivalent to solving the DPLE equation, see Sec.~\ref{sec:DPLE_derivation}---yields temperature oscillations with a higher magnitude compared to those obtained in the case of the viscous heat equations (Fig.~\ref{fig:fig2}).
-Therefore, Fig.~\ref{fig:figDPLE} shows that a finite viscosity is not necessary to observe transient heat backflow, since a lagged response between temperature gradient and heat flux can emerge also in the inviscid limit, as detailed in Sec.~\ref{sec:DPLE_derivation}.
-However, we will show later in Sec.~\ref{sec:comparison_between_theory_and_experiments_for_lattice_cooling} that accounting for the thermal viscous is needed to obtain quantitative agreement between the relaxation timescales predicted from theory and those measured in experiments \cite{Jeong2021}.
+Fig.~\ref{fig:figDPLE} shows that solving the VHE in the inviscid limit ($\eta=0$)---which is analytically equivalent to solving the DPLE equation, see Sec.~\ref{sec:DPLE_derivation}---yields temperature oscillations with a higher magnitude compared to those obtained in the case of the VHE (Fig.~\ref{fig:fig2}).
+Therefore, Fig.~\ref{fig:figDPLE} shows that a finite viscosity is not necessary to observe lattice cooling, since a lagged response between temperature gradient and heat flux can emerge also in the inviscid limit, as detailed in Sec.~\ref{sec:DPLE_derivation}.
+However, we will show later in Sec.~\ref{sec:comparison_between_vhe_and_bte} that accounting for viscosity is necessary to reproduce the relaxation timescales emerging from the time-dependent solution of the microscopic LBTE.
 Fig.~\ref{fig:freq_VHE_vs_DPLE} in the main text discusses how accounting for thermal viscosity is necessary to capture lengthscales at which hydrodynamic behavior was observed by \citet{Huberman2019} and \citet{Ding2022}.